Choosing the Right Filter Media: A Comprehensive Guide for Industrial Applications

 Proper maintenance of filter media is essential to ensure optimal performance and longevity.
 Consider the following practices:

-Cleaning: Some filter medias can be cleaned by flushing with water or chemicals.
+Cleaning: Some filter media can be cleaned by flushing with water or chemicals.
 Depending on the application warm water flushing, chemical cleaning, and/or hot water sanitization could be recommended.
 Guidelines can be provided for specific applications by our filtration experts.

 Replacement: Monitor differential pressures across a filter vessel which shows the total resistance to flow (both the filter media and vessel/piping) or use a visual indicator to determine when filters should be replaced.
 Operation of filters at differential pressures exceeding the recommendations can compromise filter performance and increase the possibility of failure.
 Regular replacement of filters will ensure consistent performance and product quality.